 Dr. Sandra Pavelka, Ph.D., is President and CEO of Community & Restorative Justice Associates and Pavelka Consulting Group.
 Dr. Pavelka serves as Professor and Founding Director of the Institute for Youth and Justice Studies at Florida Gulf Coast University.
-Dr. Pavelka is a recipient of the distinguished National Points of Light award and the Lois Haight Award of Excellence and Innovation by the Congressional Crime Survivors and Justice Caucus.
+Dr. Pavelka is the recipient of the distinguished National Points of Light award and the Lois Haight Award of Excellence and Innovation by the Congressional Crime Survivors and Justice Caucus.
 She is also the recipient of the Leadership and Service Award by the Secretary of the Florida Department of Juvenile Justice and the McTarnaghan Teaching Award at Florida Gulf Coast University.

 Dr. Pavelka previously served as Project Administrator of the Balanced and Restorative Justice (BARJ) Project, funded by the Office of Juvenile Justice and Delinquency Prevention, U.S. Department of Justice.

 Prior to her appointment at Florida Atlantic University, she served as the Associate Director of the Center for the Study of Youth Policy at Nova Southeastern University, Shepard Broad Law Center.
 In this position, she administered the Florida and National Juvenile Detention Initiatives funded by the Annie E. Casey Foundation and served as Research Director for the Center.